 This does not mean the reviewers agree with the work.
 When the system works right, it basically means that the reviewers look at the article and research, the methodology, the results, whatever’s relevant, and agree that it’s usefully done research, there aren’t major flaws in the methods, and that it’s worthwhile for other people to see this.

-5) If the reviewers approve it, then it eventually gets published.
+If the reviewers approve (or approve after revisions), then the article gets published.
+Eventually.

 Note that ‘eventually’ can take a while – it’s quite common for there to be a year or two between submission and publication in the humanities (and some journals only come out once a year, or every six months).
 In the meantime, other things may happen in the field.
 Once an article comes out, then other academics may respond to it in various ways (building on it, critiquing it, whatever.)